Haworthia cymbiformis (Haw.) Duval

 Aloe cymbaefolia, Aloe cymbiformis, Catevala cymbiformis

-Haworthia cymbiformis is a small, stemless succulent with rosettes of pale green leaves with dark longitudinal stripes and transparent tips.
+Haworthia cymbiformis is a small succulent that forms stemless rosettes of thick fleshy pale green leaves with dark longitudinal stripes and transparent tips.
 It offsets profusely to form attractive clusters.
 The rosettes grow up to 3 inches (8 cm) tall and 4 inches (10 cm) in diameter.
-Leaves are fleshy, boat-shaped, up to 2 inches (5 cm) long, and up to 0.8 inches (2 cm) wide.
-Flowers are tubular, white to very pale pink with brownish-green veins and appear from mid-spring to early summer on slender, up to 8 inches (20 cm) tall inflorescences.
+Leaves are boat-shaped, up to 2 inches (5 cm) long and 0.8 inches (2 cm) wide.
+Flowers are tubular, white to very pale pink with brownish-green veins and appear on slender, up to 8 inches (20 cm) tall inflorescences from mid-spring to early summer.

 The specific epithet "cymbiformis" means "boat-shaped."
-It derives from the Latin words "cymba," meaning "boat" and "formis," meaning "having the form of," and refers to to the way the leaves curve inward and come to a point.
+It derives from the Latin words "cymba," meaning "boat," and "formis," meaning "having the form of," and refers to the way the leaves curve inward and come to a point.

 How to Grow and Care for Haworthia cymbiformis